-• Chausey Independent Living facility: Key developments were made in potentially developing an Independent Living Facility on the grounds of Chausey institution, for the participants who have successfully regained their rights through the Restoration of Rights Programme.
+Chausey Independent Living facility: CCI are pioneering the first ever independent living facility, the building of which was completed in 2019.
+This facility will be the home to participants who have successfully regained their rights through the Restoration of Rights Programme.

-There were four Oversight Committee Meetings held in Minsk in 2018, which is overseeing the development of an Independent Living Centre on the grounds of Chausey Neurological Institute.
 This centre will provide accommodation and social support, in the form of 21 apartments separated from the main institution, so that they can become fully-fledged members of the community.